makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

   * replacement: a naive strategy (WhiSPA-384 r to refer to this)
-    * replacing the first ten dimensions of SBERT’s embedding with the PsychEmb dimensions to maintain the same number of latent dimensions between both models.
-We use
+    * replacing the first ten dimensions of SBERT’s embedding with the PsychEmb dimensions to maintain the same number of latent dimensions between both models
-  * projection: (WhiSPA-394)
+  * projection (WhiSPA-394)
     * concatenate the PsychEmb dimensions to the text embedding from SBERT.
-    * requires a 384 × 10 learnable projection matrix, P ,
+    * requires a 384 × 10 learnable projection matrix P
-      to transform Whisper embeddings of dimensionality 384 to 394, which is then passed through a TanH activation.
-This model goes by the name
+      to transform Whisper embeddings of dimensionality 384 to 394, which is then passed through a TanH activation
 * numerical instability issues from modeling the PsychEmb dimensions in its absolute range, we
   ~> standardize and scale them to match SBERT’s distribution of embeds, see A.2